psychology behind hugging a pillow and sleeping

 Feeling Insecure

-Why Is It Beneficial to Hug a Pillow During Sleep?
+Why Is It Beneficial To Hug A Pillow During Sleep?

 If you have insomnia or trouble falling asleep due to stress or anxiety, an inability to soothe yourself may keep you from a good night’s sleep.